 - not to have any constituent or fraction thereof removed or significantly changed, except the removal of water.
 For example: the removal of caffeine.

-- not to have been submitted to processes that have significantly altered their original physical, chemical or biological state (i.e. maximum processes).
-See Annex 1 – Minimum Processes and Annex 2 – Maximum Processes, Processes Affecting the Natural Character of Foods."
-(CFIA Food Labelling for Industry)
+- not to have been submitted to processes that have significantly altered their original physical, chemical or biological state (i.e. maximum processes)."
+(CFIA Method of production claims)

 The term natural can be used in certain ways in animal production, but must be consistent with this use across all food categories.
 This limits its application as an animal production method.
-Limited claims are also permitted regarding non-use of antibiotics and hormones, and the type of feed (CFIA Food Labelling for Industry).
-But many terms in use to suggest animal welfare are fundamentally unregulated including: cage free, free run, free range, and nest laid.
+Limited claims are also permitted regarding non-use of antibiotics and hormones, and the type of feed (CFIA Method of production claims).
+But many terms in use to suggest animal welfare are fundamentally unregulated including: cage free, free run, free range, and nest-laid.
 Several animal production associations and companies have promised to eliminate battery cages for layers with different end dates, but how that might be verified and communicated to the public is unclear.